diarmidmackenzie/aframe-game-tutorial/lessons/Lesson1.md

 ### Tidying some things up

-There's a few things we shoudl tidy up.
+There's a few things we should tidy up.
 The 3D framework we are using (A-Frame) was originally developed as a framework for VR experiences.

 Since we're not building for VR (yet!) we need to tweak a few things from their defaults.